Skip to main content

 People sometimes have strong opinions about the effects of language change, and advocate for the older, ‘pure’ version of a language.
 But how far back do we have to go to find the ‘pure’ language?
 Is 100 years enough?
 How did that compare to the language from 1000 years ago?
 The fact of the matter is that, just like different dialects aren’t necessarily any better or worse than each other, neither are different historical stages of a language.
 Language changes occur in systematic ways that compensate for each other and preserve overall the level of complexity and expressiveness of language.

-This page titled Chapter 14: Historical Linguistics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Catherine Anderson, Bronwyn Bjorkman, Derek Denis, Julianne Doner, Margaret Grant, Nathan Sanders, and Ai Taniguchi (eCampusOntario) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Chapter 14: Historical Linguistics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Catherine Anderson, Bronwyn Bjorkman, Derek Denis, Julianne Doner, Margaret Grant, Nathan Sanders, and Ai Taniguchi (eCampusOntario) via source content that was edited to the style and standards of the LibreTexts platform.